wpdk/wpdk/README.md

 ~~~

 Experimental support has been added for cross compilation using WSL and the
 MinGW compiler.
+To use this, ensure the definitions from .\wpdk\gitattributes
-The build can be started from Windows with the command:
+are present as global gitattributes.
+The build can be started from Windows
+with the command:

 ~~~{.sh}
 .\wpdk\build.bat [release|debug] xgcc [clean|rebuild]